GAGGIUINO/gaggiuino.github.io/docs/guides/machine-specific-guide.md

 # 10-12 Bar OPV

 > [!Note|style:callout|label:APPLICABLE MODELS|iconVisibility:visible]
-> 120V (US) Gaggia Classic Evo Pro
+> 120V (US) Gaggia Classic Evo Pro and E24

-Gaggia decided that the Evo would come with a 9 bar OPV in the US, likely due to the number of people there who changed out the spring in their Gaggia Classic Pro OPVs.
+Gaggia decided that the Evo and E24 would come with a 9 bar OPV in the US, likely due to the number of people there who changed out the spring in their Gaggia Classic Pro OPVs.
 Unfortunately, OPVs don't open all at once.
 For example, a 9 bar spring might initially open a bit at 8.2 bar, slightly increasing flow until fully open around 9 bar.
 When the OPV opens, water is diverted and Gaggiuino control can't determine if or when that happens.
 For this reason, the OPV should be set at least 1 bar above the highest desired shot pressure.
 Most people want to have 9 bar shot profiles available, so for Gaggiuino the OPV should be 10-12 bar.

 ### Bill of Materials